MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-text-qrcode.md

 ## Example

 You can add the `QRCODE ("Sample text")` expression as a binding of a **Cell** element of an ER format containing a template that is bound to either an image (for a template in Excel format) or to a picture content control (for a template in Word format) as a placeholder of the QR code image.
 When such ER format is executed, the generated document will contain the corresponding QR code image in its placeholder in using template.
-See [Embed images and shapes in documents that you generate by using ER](electronic-reporting-embed-images-shapes.md) for more details.
+For more information, see [Embed images and shapes in documents that you generate by using ER](electronic-reporting-embed-images-shapes.md).

 ## Additional resources